ksaaskil/functional-programming-examples/monocle-ts/article.md

 const personToName: Lens<Person, string> = Lens.fromProp<Person>()("firstName");
 ```

 Type signature `Lens<Person, string>` means that the lens operates on objects of type `Person` and targets a field of type `string`.
 Lens is created with the static [Lens.fromProp](https://gcanti.github.io/monocle-ts/modules/index.ts.html#fromprop-static-method) method.
 It requires explicitly setting the type variable `Person`, but it can infer the field type `string` from the type of the field `firstName`.
 Other ways to create lenses from scratch are the static [fromPath](https://gcanti.github.io/monocle-ts/modules/index.ts.html#frompath-static-method), [fromProps](https://gcanti.github.io/monocle-ts/modules/index.ts.html#fromprops-static-method) and [fromNullableProp](https://gcanti.github.io/monocle-ts/modules/index.ts.html#fromnullableprop-static-method) methods of the `Lens` class.
+You can also use [LensFromPath](https://gcanti.github.io/monocle-ts/modules/index.ts.html#lensfrompath-interface).

 The lens getter `(p: Person) => string` can be accessed via `get` property: